Canon-Regularis/Eisengrau/README.md

 If you believe your contribution is not properly attributed, please open an issue or contact the maintainers.

+### Organisational Contributors

+**King’s Competitive Programming Club (KCPC)**

+KCPC makes periodic contributions to this repository and is a downstream consumer of the project.

+Contributions by KCPC members are made in an individual or representative capacity and do not imply ownership, governance authority, or maintainer status unless explicitly stated.

 ---

 ## Final Note